 After settling in to the building, orientation will keep you busy for the first week of the semester.
-Your first course provides an introduction to Washington policymakers and includes meetings with senior alumni, a tour of Congress, a Supreme Court lecture, the Foreign Policy Classroom at the State Department, and a White House tour when possible.
+Your first course provides an introduction to Washington policymakers and includes meetings with senior alumni who are working in Congress, the Administration, the private sector, and in advocacy.
 In addition to being prepared for your internship experience, by the end of orientation you will have been introduced to the various neighborhoods in Washington and you will be familiar with the various public transportation options.

 For the next ten weeks you will work four days a week (Monday through Thursday) at your internship placement and you will attend two of the three courses offered this semester.
 Each course is offered one night per week, two hours per class.
-The core course meets approximately twice a week, often over dinner with interesting alums.
-There is a Leadership dinner mid-semester and there will be a few organized social events on the weekends.
+The core course meets approximately once a month.
+There is a Newseum visit mid-semester.

 In the final weeks of the semester you will conduct informational interviews and research as necessary to complete your course assignments and attend your final classes.
 Continuation in internships for these final two weeks is not recommended.
 Exit interviews with the program director will be conducted to ensure that we learn all that we can from your experience to make the program better every year.